pzeiger/fabsfit/README.md

 # fabsfit
-A small program to fit a parametrization of the the absorptive scattering factor.
+A small Python package and script to fit a parametrization of the absorptive scattering factor due to phonons.

 ## Credits